Liverpool Title Hopes Ebb Away After West Ham Draw - UrduPoint

 Angelo Ogbonna then made a crucial block as the game opened up before Trent Alexander-Arnold's shot from distance was saved.

-Klopp threw on Mohamed Salah, Darwin Nunez and Joe Gomez after the equaliser in a desperate search for a winner.
+Jurgen Klopp threw on Mohamed Salah, Darwin Nunez and Joe Gomez immediately after the goal in a desperate search for a winner.

 Salah, who appeared to direct angry words at Klopp before he was introduced, raced forward as the clock ticked down.

-His pass fell behind Nunez but Harvey Elliott picked up the ball, rattling a shot off the crossbar -- Liverpool's final clear chance.
+His pass went behind Nunez but Harvey Elliott picked up the ball, rattling a shot off the crossbar.

-West Ham, eighth in the Premier League table, face a battle in their bid to secure European football next season.
+Liverpool were on track for a trophy quadruple just weeks ago but Klopp's final season in charge is unravelling quickly after exits from the FA Cup and Europa League, accompanied by patchy Premier League form.

-Moyes last season delivered the club's first major trophy for 43 years but has been coy over his future.
+West Ham boss David Moyes, who last season delivered the club's first major trophy for 43 years, has been coy over his future but the club have an outside chance of qualifying for Europe.

 Recent Stories